Freedom of thought and expression

 January 20, 2025

-The issue of filtering, as complex as it may seem, is also simple.
-If we set aside the question of why filtering happens in Iran and why we are the second most restricted country in terms of internet access after China, we can discuss the issues surrounding filtering.
-The internet is the most modern method […]...
+The issue of filtering in Iran is as complex as it is straightforward.
+If we set aside the question of why filtering occurs in Iran and why we are the second-most restricted country for internet access after China, we can discuss the surrounding issues.
+The internet, the most modern method of communication in the world, […]...

 Read More